Team Wanderlust | 03 January 2023

 The festival's been one of the biggest and most important in India since its inception in 1989.
 As such, the state's largest city, Ahmedabad, always celebrates in style, becoming a buzzing epicentre for cultural events in the weeks leading up to the kite display.

-On the fourth Saturday every January (weather permitting), residents of Nara gather at dusk to light a bonfire, in the mountains of Wakakusa Yamayaki, located in the east of Nara Park.
+On the fourth Saturday every January (weather permitting), residents of Nara gather at dusk to light a bonfire, in the mountains of Wakakusa Yamayaki, in the east of Nara Park.

-The bonfire is lit in ceremonious fashion, and the local temples all take part in the procession.
+The bonfire is lit in ceremonious fashion, and local temples take part in the procession.
 As the mountain's grass is set ablaze, people watch from a distance, and as Wakakusa Yamayaki burns into the night, an impressive firework display frames the fires.

 Why?
 There are a few theories.
 One dates the practice back to the days when Nara's temples were conflicted over boundaries, while another suggests the grass was traditionally set on fire to drive away any wild boars in the area.